JackBDu/jackbdu.github.io/pages/about.md

 permalink: /about/
 ---

-Jack B. Du is an artist and researcher whose work explores the poetic possibilities of code in both analog and digital forms.
-He holds a Bachelor of Science degree from _New York University Shanghai_ with a double major in Interactive Media Arts and Computer Science, and a minor in Studio Art.
-He is currently pursuing a Master of Professional Studies degree from the Interactive Telecommunications Program at _New York University, Tisch School of the Arts_.
-Through his ongoing [daily coding experiments](https://jackbdu.com/works/daily-sketches/), Jack seeks meaning from the mundane, composes poetry with algorithms, and tells stories using computer programs.
-A [compilation of his experiments in 2022](https://doi.org/10.1145/3615522.3615571) was published in the proceedings of _the 16th International Symposium on Visual Information Communication and Interaction (VINCI ‘23)_.

-Jack’s work has been showcased at exhibitions and venues worldwide, such as _Shenzhen Design Week_ (2018) in China, the _Sikka Art and Design Festival_ (2022) in the UAE, the _C3 Dev Festival_ (2024) in the Netherlands, and the _Interactive Media Art Shows_ (2023 & 2024\) in the US.
-He has conducted workshops globally at _DigitalFUTURES_ (2023), and delivered a featured [presentation](https://www.bilibili.com/video/av27211915/) at _Zaojiu_ (2018) in China.
+Jack B. Du is an artist and researcher whose work centers around experimentation and exploration, with code as his primary medium.
+His work ranges from robotic drawings and algorithmically fabricated objects to computational sketches and screen-based interactive installations.
+Jack’s work has been exhibited internationally at events such as _Shenzhen Design Week_ (2018) in China, _Sikka Art and Design Festival_ (2022) in the UAE, _C3 Dev Festival_ (2024) in the Netherlands, and _Interactive Media Art Show_ (2023 & 2024\) in the US.
+He led a global workshop at _DigitalFUTURES_ (2023), and delivered a featured [presentation](https://www.bilibili.com/video/av27211915/) at _Zaojiu_ (2018) in China.
+A selection of his work was published in the [proceedings](https://doi.org/10.1145/3615522.3615571) of _the 16th International Symposium on Visual Information Communication and Interaction (VINCI ‘23)_.

-Currently, Jack serves as an adjunct professor at _NYU Tisch_, teaching programming and machine learning as mediums for creative expression.
+Jack holds a Bachelor of Science degree in Computer Science and Interactive Media Arts from _NYU Shanghai_ and is currently pursuing a Master of Professional Studies degree in Interactive Telecommunications at _NYU Tisch_.
+Jack also serves as an adjunct professor at _NYU Tisch_, where he teaches programming and machine learning as mediums for creative expression.

 ## Contact